ECCC-MSC/open-data/docs/msc-data/obs_radar/readme_radarimage-datamart_en.md

 ## Support

-If you have any questions about these data, please contact us at: [ec.dps-client.ec@canada.ca](mailto:ec.dps-client.ec@canada.ca)
+If you have any questions about this data, please contact us at: [ec.dps-client.ec@canada.ca](mailto:ec.dps-client.ec@canada.ca)

 ## Announcements from the dd_info mailing list